Linkedin

 The truth is, your paychecks can only go so far if your income stays the same while the cost of living goes up.
 Treating yourself to something as small as a cup of coffee on the way to work (or a beer on the way home) could feel like a betrayal of your budget, even though it's not your fault that everything is so expensive.

-If you've already cut your budget to the bare bones, think about what else you can do to gain some traction.
+If you've already cut your budget to the bare bones, think about what else you can do to gain some traction and avoid running out of money.
 For example, could you:

 • Downsize to one car if you're a two-vehicle household